Lemekhova/Practicum/SuccessOfTheGames/ReadMe.md

-# Исследование закономерностей, определяющих успешность игры
+# Research on Patterns Determining Game Success

-## Статус проекта
+## Project Status
-Проект выполнен в полном объеме. Завершен.
+The project is fully completed.
+Finished.

-## Данные
+## Data

-Доступны исторические данные о продажах игр, оценки пользователей и экспертов, жанры и платформы до 2016 года.
+Historical data is available on game sales, user and expert ratings, genres, and platforms up to 2016.

-- название игры
+- Game title

-- платформа
+- Platform

-- год выпуска
+- Release year

-- жанр игры
+- Game genre

-- продажи в Северной Америке (миллионы проданных копий)
+- Sales in North America (millions of copies sold)

-- продажи в Европе (миллионы проданных копий)
+- Sales in Europe (millions of copies sold)

-- продажи в Японии (миллионы проданных копий)
+- Sales in Japan (millions of copies sold)

-- продажи в других странах (миллионы проданных копий)
+- Sales in other countries (millions of copies sold)

-- оценка критиков (максимум 100)
+- Critics' score (maximum 100)

-- оценка пользователей (максимум 10)
+- Users' score (maximum 10)

-- рейтинг от организации ESRB (англ.
-Entertainment Software Rating Board). Эта ассоциация определяет рейтинг компьютерных игр и присваивает им подходящую возрастную категорию.
+- ESRB rating (Entertainment Software Rating Board), which determines the age category of games.

-## Задача
+## Objective

-Заказчик — международный магазин компьютерных игр.
+**Client:** An international video game retailer.

-Цель: выявить определяющие успешность игры закономерности.
+**Goal:** Identify patterns that determine the success of a game.

-Необходимо: проанализировать представленные данные.
+**Task:** Analyze the provided data.

-## Выводы
+## Conclusions

-В ходе анализа данных среди прочих были выявлены следующие особенности:
+During the analysis, the following insights were identified:
-- Пик продаж и количества существоваших платформ пришелся на период 2006-2011 гг, за тем продажи стали падать, а количество платформ сокращаться.
+- The peak of sales and the number of active platforms occurred between 2006 and 2011.
+After this period, sales began to decline, and the number of platforms decreased.
-- За 2016 год средний объем продаж составил 4,6 млн.копий, тогда как за 2015 он уже составил 14 млн.копий.
+- In 2016, the average sales volume was 4.6 million copies, compared to 14 million copies in 2015.
-- Чем выше рейтинг критиков, тем выше объемы продаж.
+- Higher critic ratings correlate with higher sales volumes.
-- Наиболее популярные и прибыльные жанры среди всех пользователей - это экшн и спорт.
+- The most popular and profitable genres among all users are action and sports.
-- Наиболее популярные платформы среди всех покупателей - это PS2, PS3, X360.
+- The most popular platforms among all buyers are PS2, PS3, and X360.
-- Характерное время существования платформы примерно 7 лет.
+- The typical lifespan of a platform is approximately 7 years.
-- Портрет пользователя Северной Америки и Европы схож в отличие от пользователя Японии.
+- The user profiles of North America and Europe are similar, while Japan's user profile differs significantly.
-- Возрастной рейтинг влияет на продажи.
+- Age ratings affect sales performance.

-## Используемые библиотеки
+## Libraries Used

 *Pandas*
 *Matplotlib*
 *Numpy*
 *Pyplot*
 *Seaborn*